-This healthy gluten-free stuffed peppers recipe is the perfect meal for any Halloween-themed dinner.
+These healthy gluten-free stuffed peppers are the perfect meal for any Halloween-themed dinner.
 Easy and fun to make!
 Loaded with chili spices, ground beef, mushrooms, onion, fire-roasted tomatoes, and rice.

 Jump to: